Specific requirements for Class V wells used to inject carbon dioxide for permanent geologic sequestration.

 (ii) Monthly average, maximum and minimum values for injection pressure, flow rate, volume injected and annular pressure;

-(iii) Updated data for modeling that will project and/or establish the spatial distribution of CO2
+(iii) Updated data for modeling that will project and/or establish the spatial distribution of CO2 in the subsurface;

 (iv) Results from monitoring zone leak detection;